 What’s on offer: It’s the epic conclusion to this gripping tale but if that’s not enough there are also prints and hand-drawn illustrations on offer.
 If you haven’t picked up A Dark Forest before then you can grab all seven issues in one go this time around.

-Why should you back it: After the cliffhanger in the penultimate part of Kate-mia White’s story it goes without saying that anyone who has been here this long will not be missing out on the story’s denouement.
+Why you should back it: After the cliffhanger in the penultimate part of Kate-mia White’s story it goes without saying that anyone who has been here this long will not be missing out on the story’s denouement.
 White’s intricate and atmospheric series has underlined her distinctive creative voice.
 If you need more persuading then you can read my recent interview with Kate-mia White here at Broken Frontier and a review of recent issues here.

 – Andy Oliver